PatReis/fav_reps/README.md

 It is intended to be hosted in a private network to store and manage your personal cooking recipes.
 The website is in German and designed very minimalistic, i.e. no theme etc.

+Version [1.x.x](https://github.com/PatReis/fav_reps/releases/tag/v1.0.0) only features the basic recipe forms.
+With version 2.x.x there is also a simple user and rating system.

-Additional features that could/should be added are proper security and deployment (if publicly hosted), user authentication, comments to and rating of recipes.
+Additional features that could/should be added are proper security and deployment (if publicly hosted).

 ## Installation